Bayesian Quantile Regression with Subset Selection: A Decision Analysis Perspective: Bayesian Decision Analysis for Quantile Regression

 Thus, \eqref{post-dec} provides linear quantile estimation, specific to each quantile $\tau$ and each subset $S$, under the model $\mathcal{M}$ and the loss $\mathcal{L}$.
-We note that the proposed decision analysis framework is not strictly limited to linear actions $\boldsymbol x^{\intercal}\boldsymbol \delta_S(\tau)$: it is possible to extract quantile-specific trees or additive functions of $\boldsymbol{x}$ (see Section~\ref{sec-nl}).

-A principal task is to specify the loss function $\mathcal{L}$.
+These steps---fitting a Bayesian model $\mathcal{M}$ and then minimizing a posterior expected loss---are the foundational and uncontroversial components of a Bayesian decision analysis.
+The principal task is to specify the loss function $\mathcal{L}$.
 We propose a \emph{quantile-focused squared error loss}, aggregated over the covariate values $\{\boldsymbol x_i\}_{i=1}^{n}$:

-The loss function \eqref{relax-wass} is exceptionally convenient for point estimation (Section~\ref{LinActions}), uncertainty quantification (Section~\ref{projecting}), and subset selection (Section~\ref{subset search}), and enables closed-form estimation and efficient subset search strategies.
+The loss function \eqref{relax-wass} is exceptionally convenient for point estimation (Section~\ref{LinActions}), uncertainty quantification (Section~\ref{projecting}), and subset selection (Section~\ref{subset search}), with closed-form estimation and efficient subset search strategies.
 More formally, we establish deeper theoretical justification for \eqref{relax-wass} via connections to Wasserstein-based density regression (Section~\ref{wass}).